 where $\mathbf{e}_k$ denotes the hyperbolic center of category $k$. $N_{k}$ denotes the number of samples inside category $k$.
-The hyperbolic categorical center is calculated with a fixed epoch step $N_{epoch}$.
-After the calculation of the domain-agnostic categorical prototypes in the hyperbolic space, we achieve different data partitions for meta-test and meta-train assignment using the hyperbolic distance of each sample to its corresponding domain-agnostic categorical prototype.
+The hyperbolic category center is calculated with a fixed epoch step $N_{epoch}$.
+After the calculation of the domain-agnostic category prototypes in the hyperbolic space, we achieve different data partitions for meta-test and meta-train assignment using the hyperbolic distance of each sample to its corresponding domain-agnostic category prototype.
 The distance can be represented by Eq.~\ref{eq:6}.

 where $i$ indicates the sample index, $k$ denotes the category, and $s$ denotes one source domain.
-Then, we calculate the mode of distances within each domain for each category, denoted by $\hat{d}_k^s$, where $\hat{d}_k^s = \text{Mode}(\{d_k^{(i,s)}\})$.
-The samples that have smaller hyperbolic distances to their corresponding domain-agnostic categorical prototypes are assigned to the clean set while the others are assigned to the noisy set, where we utilize the hyperbolic distances as the measurement of label uncertainty.
-The samples from the noisy set are relabeled by the category of its nearest hyperbolic prototype.
+Then, we calculate the mode of distances within each domain for each category, denoted by $\hat{d}_k^s$, where $\hat{d}_k^s = \text{Mode}(\{d_k^{(i,s)}\})$, where the distances are binned to their upper bound using binned resolution of $\delta $.
+We use the mode of hyperbolic distances for clean/noisy partitioning because it effectively captures the dominant distribution of clean samples within each class and domain, which typically forms a compact cluster.
+Unlike mean or median, the mode is less affected by noisy outliers and takes the majority structure of clean-label samples into consideration, which enables more robust thresholding under severe label noise.
+The samples that have smaller hyperbolic distances to their corresponding domain-agnostic category prototypes are assigned to the clean set, while the others are assigned to the noisy set, where we utilize the hyperbolic distances as the measurement of label uncertainty.
+The samples from the noisy set are relabeled by the category of their nearest hyperbolic prototype.
 Then we use the aforementioned partitions as described in Alg.~\ref{algorithm} to achieve label noise agnostic meta-learning to handle the OSDG-NL challenge.

 \textbf{Meta Task Assignment:} Our proposed meta-learning framework employs hyperbolic space prototypes to dynamically distinguish between clean and noisy labels during training, addressing the challenges posed by Open-Set Domain Generalization under Noisy Labels (OSDG-NL).
 Specifically, hyperbolic distances to category-specific prototypes are computed to partition training samples into clean and noisy subsets.
 Labels of noisy samples are corrected by aligning them with the nearest hyperbolic prototype, ensuring that the label noise is mitigated effectively.
 This approach exploits the hierarchical and geometric properties of hyperbolic space, enabling compact representation of data relationships and preserving both global and local structures.